Wynn Al Marjan Island

-Wynn Al Marjan Island (جزيرة وين المرجان) is an under-construction integrated resort developed by Wynn Resorts in Ras Al Khaimah, United Arab Emirates.
+Wynn Al Marjan Island (منتجع وين جزيرة المرجان) is an under-construction integrated casino and resort hotel developed by Wynn Resorts in Ras Al Khaimah, United Arab Emirates.

 Location and features

 Wynn Al Marjan Island is being built on Al Marjan Island, a new development in Ras Al Khaimah.

-The integrated resort will feature 1,542 hotel rooms, 22 private villas, a 20,900 square metre main casino, 22 restaurants, 15,000 square meters of retail space and 7,500 square meters of convention space.
+The resort will feature 1,530 accommodations, comprising 1,217 hotel rooms, 297 suites, 2 royal apartments, 4 garden townhomes, and 10 Marina estates across 70 floors.
+It also features a 20,900 square metre main casino, 22 restaurants, 12,000 square meters of retail space and 7,708 square meters of indoor convention space including a 2,633-square-meter, column-free Grand Ballroom.
 In April of 2025, Wynn Resorts revealed renderings of what the hotel rooms will look like.

 The resort will feature an additional casino on the 22nd floor, which has been described as a “sky gaming casino”.

-Included in the hotel will be 313 exclusive suites called Enclave.
+Included in the hotel will be 297 exclusive suites called Enclave, described as an "ultra-luxury destination within a destination."
 These suites will be located towards the top of the resort tower and will feature a separate and private entrance from the rest of the resort.
 Enclave will also feature a private pool and a private beach.

-Connected to the resort will be a marina which will contain 101 berths that will be able to accommodate superyachts measuring as long as 85 metres.
+Connected to the resort will be a marina which will contain 98 berths that will be able to accommodate superyachts measuring as long as 85 metres.
 The marina will be managed by IGY Marinas.

+Restaurants planned for opening include Delilah, an upscale American supper club, and Ducasse, a French-American steakhouse by chef Alain Ducasse.

+In 2026, the resort's art collection was revealed to include Jeff Koons' "Tulips", a triceratops skull, and works by both Marc Quinn and Jaume Plensa.

+Up to 80% of the resort's planned 9,000+ employees will be accommodated at Wynn Oasis, a 15-building colleague-living residential village, including facilities for visitors and fitness.
+The facility is said to meet guest hospitality standards.

+Entertainment

+In 2026, Wynn announced a partnership with British theatre company Punchdrunk to bring an inaugural show to Wynn Al Marjan Island.
+The production will be unique to Wynn and allow guests to select between a seated experience or a "roaming immersive journey" in which spectators are able to walk below and to the backstage of the show.
+The wandering show concept is similar to other Punchdrunk productions such as Sleep No More, which ran for 14 years in New York with more than 5,000 performances.
+It will be Punchdrunk's first MENA production.
+The show was designed in collaboration with Craig S. Billings, CEO of Wynn Resorts.
+The New York Times Style Magazine describes the theater itself as "a modern interpretation of a classic theatre, with Art Deco references, rich fabrics, sculpted drapery and grand interior spaces."